In Short

 - not deliverable within a reasonable time when there is no agreed end date.

-However, a consumer cannot cancel (and must pay for) services received under a service contract that worked as expected.
-A consumer cannot cancel a service contract or get a refund if the problem was outside the control of the provider or if they:
+However, a consumer cannot cancel (and must pay for) services received under a contract that worked as expected.
+A consumer cannot cancel a service contract or get a refund if the problem is outside the control of the provider or if they:

 - changed their mind;